 Pitt Law is preparing the next generation of lawyers and leaders to meet the demands of a changing world.

-- #14 Best Health Law Programs–U.S. News & World Report
+- Health Law Program is consistently ranked in the top 15 by U.S. News & World Report

 - Best Value Law School—National Jurist (one of only 53 in the nation)